-Hampton Roads will be the first metropolitan in which the Traffic Wizard system will be implemented.
-The population in the area causes traffic congestion on the local highways- specifically I-264 and I-64.
-The traffic data in this area will be sufficient for congestion dialysis.
+The target customer base is drivers with smartphones.
+The population in a geographic region must be large enough to supply a sufficient amount of data for traffic analysis; the population in metropolitan areas satisfies the requirement.
+Hampton Roads will be the first area in which the Traffic Wizard system will be implemented.
+The population in the region causes traffic congestion on the local highways-specifically I-264 and I-64.
+The traffic data in this area will be sufficient for congestion analysis.